 All damages to underground gas or hazardous liquid pipeline facilities in the state of Texas are required by law to be reported electronically by filing a Texas Damage Reporting Form (TDRF) through the Railroad commission of Texas (RRC) webpage.
-For details of the law and the reporting form please visit www.rrc.state.tx.us/pipeline-safety/forms/.
+For details of the law and the reporting form please visit Railroad Commission of Texas Pipeline Safety.

 Developers must notify Explorer Pipeline well in advance of any planned activity on or near the Explorer Pipeline right-of-way.
-For more information, call (888) 876-0036 or e-mail [email protected] for a free copy of the Explorer Pipeline encroachment specifications.
+For more information, call (888) 876-0036 or e-mail [email protected].
+To download a copy of the Explorer Pipeline encroachment specifications, visit our specifications page.

 Excavators must notify the pipeline company through the One-Call Center immediately but not later than two hours following the damage incident.